hemanthkrishna1298/openfabric-science-chatbot/README.md

 This chatbot uses the pretrained LLM DialoGPT-medium by Microsoft and fine-tunes it on science data from the ELI5 dataset.

-The fine-tuning code is available in the fine-tuning folder, in the IPython notebook.
+The fine-tuning code is available in the folder named "fine_tuning", in an IPython notebook.

 # Installation